-In addition the safeguarding governor is available by phone or email (occasionally in person if deemed necessary) for advice, queries, help and support (including in the holiday periods) for the Heads and DSL's.
-She supports the schools and nurseries with submissions, referrals and associated paperwork.
+Weekly: The safeguarding governor is available by phone or email (occasionally in person if deemed necessary) for advice, queries, help and support (including in the holiday periods) for the Heads and DSL's.
+She supports the schools and nurseries with submissions, referrals and associated paperwork and recording.
 She reports to the central office and the CEO as to any major concerns.